ohamill/ohamill/README.md

 ### Hi there, I'm Owen 👋

 - 🏢 I'm employed as a Backend Developer in Stockholm, Sweden
 - 👨‍💻 I'm fluent in Go and C#, and I've previously worked professionally in Perl and Typescript.
-I'm currently learning Ruby
+I'm currently learning Kotlin / Android development
 - 🌱 I’m currently developing [Aura](https://github.com/ohamill/aura-lang), a statically typed programming language that compiles to Go
-- 👨‍🎓 I'm interested in DevOps, Kubernetes, and programming language design as areas of future learning
+- 👨‍🎓 I'm interested in DevOps, mobile development, and programming language design as areas of future learning
 - 📫 You can reach me at ohamill@proton.me
 - 😄 Pronouns: he / him